basiliscos/syncspirit/docs/config.md

 level = 'debug'

 [main]
-# where folders are created by dfault
+# where folders are created by default
 default_location = '/tmp/syncspirit'
 # this device name
 device_name = 'this-device-name'